-Of the three major foundations of facet modeling, set theory efforts tend to provide a model that explicitly includes interactive operations, such as filtering and ranking (Wei et al. 2013).
-Formal concept analysis focuses on defining facets and faceted structures for knowledge (Priss 2000) and has deep-seated roots in lattice theory in order to provide an organizational structure to faceted browsing.
-Lightweight ontologies provide an easy way to apply natural-language labels to concepts organized in an ontology (Giunchiglia et al. 2007), but do not explicitly model interactive operations.
+Of the three major foundations of facet modeling, set theory efforts tend to provide a model that explicitly includes interactive operations, such as filtering and ranking [3].
+Formal concept analysis focuses on defining facets and faceted structures for knowledge [12] and has deep-seated roots in lattice theory in order to provide an organizational structure to faceted browsing.
+Light-weight ontologies provide an easy way to apply natural-language labels to concepts organized in an ontology [13], but do not explicitly model interactive operations.

 Any implementation of faceted browsing, whether its foundation be grounded in set theory or lattice theory, could be abstracted into a category-theoretic framework as objects and relations.
-Because natural connections between category and set theory exist (Blass 1984; Spivak 2014), our work is most comparable to existing efforts in set theory.
-The facet modeling efforts that explicitly use set theory as a foundation differ in their core definitions and how they model filtering and ranking of facet objects: Dynamic Taxonomies (Sacco and Tzitzikas 2009) is a classic way of dynamically representing taxonomies with is-a relationships; Category Hierarchies are defined as connected, rooted directed acyclic graphs (Li et al. 2010); Generalized Formal Models (Clarkson et al. 2009) use entity-relationship diagrams to represent faceted hierarchies; FaSet (Bonino et al. 2009) implements facets and queries as sets within relational databases.
-Each of these implementations has its own base definition of what it means to be a facet.
-In FaSet, a facet F is a set of items and if the system has multiple facets, they are disjoint: $F_a \cap F_b = \emptyset$ (Bonino et al. 2009).
+Because natural connections between category and set theory exist [6], [14], our work is most comparable to existing efforts in set theory.
+The facet modeling efforts that explicitly use set theory as a foundation differ in their core definitions and how they model filtering and ranking of facet objects: Dynamic Taxonomies [15] is a classic way of dynamically representing taxonomies with is-a relationships; Category Hierarchies are defined as connected, rooted directed acyclic graphs [16]; Generalized Formal Models [17] use entity-relationship diagrams to represent faceted hierarchies; FaSet [18] implements facets and queries as sets within relational databases.
+Each of these implementations have their own base definition of what it means to be a facet.
+In FaSet, a facet F is a set of items and if the system has multiple facets, they are disjoint: $F_a \cap F_b = \emptyset$ [18].
 The model is then constructed axiomatically using the base definition of a facet.

-Our work is also similar to efforts based on formal concept analysis (Priss 2000) simply due to their shared abstract nature.
+Our work is also similar to efforts based on formal concept analysis [12] simply due to their shared abstract nature.
 We focus on modeling faceted structures once a representation for knowledge has been chosen, including lattices from formal concept analysis; we do not compete with formal concept analysis, but rather enable its reuse by providing a model capable of representing it consistently with other faceted structures.
 In other words, a lattice can peacefully coexist and interact with simpler structures such as sets and hierarchies.
 Many systems contain only one faceted taxonomy, but systems like DELVE can contain multiple visualizations; these visualizations either contain or are controlled by independent faceted taxonomies that may or may not share the same structure.